 Wherever you are in the home-buying process, congratulations!
 First-time homeownership is an exciting development in your life, and a house is an incredibly valuable investment for you and your family’s future.
 As a new homeowner, however, it’s important to understand your relationship with your home and how to keep it in great shape for years to come.
-One part of the home that new homeowners frequently find themselves clueless about is the roof and how to maintain it.
+One part of the home that new homeowners frequently find themselves clueless about is roofing and how to maintain it.

 Once you have a contractor in mind, it’s time to schedule an appointment.
 The best season for roof inspections is in the summer, hands down.
 The good weather makes it easier to inspect a roof, as well as perform any maintenance that is necessary.
 After your first roof inspection, it is good practice to have one conducted annually – generally in the late summer months like August or September, immediately before the harsher seasons of fall and winter in most climates.